 Signs and Symptoms of Gestational Diabetes

 It is always better to know the diabetes symptoms which can help you to detect the disease in case your body shows any such signs.
 You will be surprised to know that there are no signs and symptoms of Gestational Diabetes during pregnancy.
-Although a woman goes through a lot of bodily changes during the time, the biggest disadvantage of the disease is that you will not find a single Gestational Diabetes signs and symptoms.

 Due to such reasons, all the pregnant women are asked to go through a blood sugar level test to diagnose whether they are suffering from the disease or not.
 Most probably, the tests are conducted between the 24th and 28th week of pregnancy.
-If you are expecting a baby, it is highly necessary that you check yourself for your body sugar level.
-Even though Gestational Diabetes symptoms are absent, you should ensure tests to be on a safer side.

 Gestational Diabetes Complications